 - Include bitter foods in each meal.
 Bitter food activates the taste buds that stimulate enzyme production and bile flow, which promotes digestion.
 The better your food is digested, the more nutrients you’ll absorb from your food.

 Note – People with autoimmune disorders may need to eliminate nightshades as they can be inflammatory.
 In some people, foods high in FODMAP’s can cause reactions.
 Remember any significant dietary changes should be overseen by a health care professional.

-To book a naturopathic consultation contact B inspired healthy lifestyle
+For more information on plant based diet or to book a naturopathic consultation contact B inspired healthy lifestyle